In re Jose H.

 Summary of Decision

 Special Immigrant Juvenile status is intended to provide relief from deportation to children who are in the United States illegally and who, because abuse, neglect, or abandonment prevents reunification with one or both of their parents, find themselves in need of the intervention of a juvenile court—typically in the form of guardianship, foster care, or other provisions for their care and custody.
 When a juvenile court has such a child before it, federal law permits it to make certain Special Findings which can serve as the basis for a Special Immigrant Juvenile application with immigration authorities.
 Among these findings are that the child is “dependent” on the juvenile court; that the child is unable to reunite with one or both parents due to parental abuse, neglect, or abandonment; and that it is in the child's best interest to remain in the United States.
 One of the bases for a finding that a child is “dependent” on a juvenile court is that “such a court has legally committed [the child] to, or placed [him or her] under the custody of, an agency or department of a State.”
-8 U.S.C. § 1101(a)(27)(J)
+8 U.S.C. § 1101(a)(27)(J).

 Here, the petitioner argues that he is “dependent” on a juvenile court because he was “legally committed to, or placed under the custody of, an agency or department of a State” when this Court—after the petitioner's conviction of felony assault for ambushing and hacking an unarmed man with a machete—adjudicated him a Youthful Offender and sentenced him to state prison.

 This strained interpretation of the federal statute fails.
 The juvenile court in New York state is the Family Court.
 While the New York Supreme Court is a court of general jurisdiction and a judge of the Supreme Court may sit to adjudicate a Family Court case, this Supreme Court judge did not do that in the petitioner's case.
 Indeed, the Family Court was without jurisdiction to entertain the petitioner's case because he was charged, as an adult, with a felony.
-In other words, the petitioner was not legally committed or placed in custody by a juvenile court,” as required for Special Immigrant Juvenile status, see 8 U.S.C. § 1101(a)(27)(J)
+In other words, the petitioner was not legally committed or placed in custody by a juvenile court,” as required for Special Immigrant Juvenile status, see 8 U.S.C. § 1101(a)(27)(J), because this Court was not exercising juvenile court jurisdiction when it sent him to state prison.

 The petitioner is wrong in claiming that a Youthful Offender adjudication is a type of juvenile court adjudication.
 For eligible young adults who have been convicted of a crime, Youthful Offender treatment ameliorates some of the collateral consequences of that conviction by replacing it with a Youthful Offender adjudication and keeping the records relating to it confidential, and Youthful Offender treatment permits a more lenient prison sentence.
 But, in contrast to a Juvenile Delinquent or a Juvenile Offender, a Youthful Offender is someone who was subject to adult criminal liability, was tried in an adult court, using adult criminal procedures, and was sent to an adult prison for a maximum indeterminate term of up to four years.